-4.4.5 printer-location (text(127))

-This Printer attribute identifies the location of the device.
-This could include things like: "in Room 123A, second floor of building XYZ".

-- 3811 4.4.6 printer-info (text(127)) - This Printer attribute identifies the descriptive information about this Printer object.
-This could include - things like: "This printer can be used for printing color transparencies for HR presentations", or "Out of - courtesy for others, please print only small (1-5 page) jobs at this printer", or even "This printer is going - away on July 1, 1997, please find a new printer". - 3816 4.4.7 printer-more-info (uri) - This Printer attribute contains a URI used to obtain more information about this specific Printer object.
+- 4.4.5 printer-location (text(127)) - This Printer attribute identifies the location of the device.
+This could include things like: "in Room 123A, - second floor of building XYZ". - 3881 4.4.6 printer-info (text(127)) - This Printer attribute identifies the descriptive information about this Printer object.
+This could include - things like: "This printer can be used for printing color transparencies for HR presentations", or "Out of - courtesy for others, please print only small (1-5 page) jobs at this printer", or even "This printer is going - away on July 1, 1997, please find a new printer". - 3886 4.4.7 printer-more-info (uri) - This Printer attribute contains a URI used to obtain more information about this specific Printer object.
 For - example, this could be an HTTP type URI referencing an HTML page accessible to a Web Browser.
 The - information obtained from this URI is intended for end user consumption.
 Features outside the scope of IPP - can be accessed from this URI.
 The information is intended to be specific to this printer instance and site - specific services (e.g. job pricing, services offered, end user assistance).
-The device manufacturer may - initially populate this attribute. - 3823 4.4.8 printer-driver-installer (uri) - This Printer attribute contains a URI to use to locate the driver installer for this Printer object.
+The device manufacturer may - initially populate this attribute. - 3893 4.4.8 printer-driver-installer (uri) - This Printer attribute contains a URI to use to locate the driver installer for this Printer object.
 This - attribute is intended for consumption by automata.
 The mechanics of print driver installation is outside the - scope of this IPP/1.1 document.
-The device manufacturer may initially populate this attribute. - 3827 4.4.9 printer-make-and-model (text(127)) - This Printer attribute identifies the make and model of the device.
-The device manufacturer may initially - populate this attribute. - 3830 4.4.10 printer-more-info-manufacturer (uri) - This Printer attribute contains a URI used to obtain more information about this type of device.
+The device manufacturer may initially populate this attribute. - 3897 4.4.9 printer-make-and-model (text(127)) - This Printer attribute identifies the make and model of the device.
+The device manufacturer may initially - populate this attribute. - 3900 4.4.10 printer-more-info-manufacturer (uri) - This Printer attribute contains a URI used to obtain more information about this type of device.
 The - information obtained from this URI is intended for end user consumption.
-Features outside the scope of - 3833 IPP can be accessed from this URI (e.g., latest firmware, upgrades, print drivers, optional features available, - details on color support).
+Features outside the scope of - 3903 IPP can be accessed from this URI (e.g., latest firmware, upgrades, print drivers, optional features available, - details on color support).
 The information is intended to be germane to this printer without regard to site - specific modifications or services.
-The device manufacturer may initially populate this attribute. - 3836 4.4.11 printer-state (type1 enum) - This REQUIRED Printer attribute identifies the current state of the device.
-The "printer-state reasons" - attribute augments the "printer-state" attribute to give more detailed information about the Printer in the - 3839 given printer state. - A Printer object need only update this attribute before responding to an operation which requests the - attribute; the Printer object NEED NOT update this attribute continually, since asynchronous event - notification is not part of IPP/1.1.
-A Printer NEED NOT implement all values if they are not applicable to - a given implementation.
+The device manufacturer may initially populate this attribute. - 3906 4.4.11 printer-state (type1 enum) - This REQUIRED Printer attribute identifies the current state of the device.
+The "printer-state reasons" - 3908 attribute augments the "printer-state" attribute to give more detailed information about the Printer in the - 3909 given printer state.